rodolfoap/toolbox/bigdata/docker-javabuildchain/README.md

 ```
 ## Avoiding Images

 As this is just an example to show how to build inside Docker, the right build wouldn't in fact need a Dockerfile or a pipeline file.
-The build can be simple as...
+The build can be as simple as...

 ```
 docker run -ti --rm \